About Us

 Media

-To identify and manage potential risks to our operations in areas facing water scarcity, we have carried out a high-level water risk assessment for our Group operations using internationally recognised methodologies to identify sites operating in water-stressed areas.
+To identify and manage potential risks to our operations in areas facing water scarcity, we carried out a high-level water risk assessment in 2024 for our Group operations using internationally recognised methodologies to identify sites operating in water-stressed areas.
 We provide a more detailed picture of water-stress risk in our CDP submission.

 Some of the farm management standards supported by our businesses incorporate water management strategies which aim to address this challenge.
 For instance, Westmill aims to promote the standards of the Sustainable Rice Platform (SRP) Standard, the Primark Cotton Project trains farmers to reduce water use, and ABF Sugar, through the use of the SAI Platform FSA 3.0 tool, works closely with its growers to enhance water efficiency.